mangobatao/c-tricks/README.md

 c-tricks
 ========

-Study Notes for C Traps and Pitfalls
+study notes for c traps and pitfalls